-If you were one of the many people flabbergasted by Lady Bird receiving exactly zero Oscars on Sunday night, then take heart – those damn things don’t mean anything anyway.
+If you were one of the many people flabbergasted by Lady Bird receiving exactly zero Oscars last year, take heart – those damn things don’t mean anything anyway.
 Do any of us really need to see awards to know how great an actor Saoirse Ronan is?

 10. Violet & Daisy (2011): Daisy

 Joining Alexis Bledel as one half of a pair of teenage assassins, Violet & Daisy sees Ronan enjoying a little more fun than usual opposite James Gandolfini and Danny Trejo.
 The casual, confident manner with which she disposes of eminent crime figures is an absolute treat.

 As a woman who struggles to reconnect with her family 17 years after she was kidnapped by a stranger (Jason Isaacs), Ronan exudes unease and annoyance, commanding every scene with the awkwardness of her dissatisfied presence.

 Based on the novel by Alice Sebold, The Lovely Bones is a sentimental misfire about child murder and how heaven could be the greatest teen hangout since the drive-in cinema was invented.
 Ronan is infinitely compelling in the role of a murdered 14-year-old watching her family from heaven, however, a true testament to her talents.

 7. Lost River (2014): Rat